rnsundareswara/Rashmi-Sundareswara/README.md

 **Research Scientist | Machine Learning & AI Safety**

-I'm a Research Scientist with 17+ years of experience designing, developing, and prototyping ML systems for government (DARPA / IARPA) applications in vehicle (GM) aerospace (Boeing) manufacturing, fault prediction, and quantum applications.
+I'm a Research Scientist with 17+ years of experience designing, developing, and prototyping ML systems for government (DARPA / IARPA) applications, vehicle (GM) and aerospace (Boeing) manufacturing and fault prediction and quantum applications.

 ## About My GitHub